sharmaaaryan4012/MediQuery/README.md

 ## Notes

 - This app uses a local SQLite database stored in `data/MediQueryData.db`.
-- Ollama must be running in the background for the LLM-based diagnosis features to work.
+- Ollama must be running in the background **if you’re using local LLMs**.
+- If you’re using **Gemini**, only an API key is needed—no additional downloads.
 - The doctor recommendation system queries a cleaned and structured healthcare provider database by specialization and location.

 ---